 We’ve been pretty spoiled for slices in recent years thanks to the arrival of a number of deep-dish pizza and Neapolitan spots in town, but shaking things up a little further is the UK’s first-ever vegan pizzeria Purezza, which took over the former Dough site in Manchester’s Northern Quarter earlier last year.

 Hailing from the South, the Brighton-born pizzeria channels great vegan grub, making sure that opting for plant-based food is an opportunity, rather than a case of missing out.
-Finding success in Brighton, Brixton, Camden and Bristol, Purezza has now cast its sights on Manchester, rivalling both Proove Pizza and Four Side Pizza in the vegan market.
+Finding success in Brighton, Brixton, Camden and Bristol, Purezza became the first pizzeria of its kind in the UK, and as a result – it’s gained quite the cult following.

 Speaking of the opening just a few months ago, Tim Barclay, co-founder and co-owner of Purezza, says: “Manchester has been on our agenda for years now as we know it has a vibrant foodie scene, which will only grow once lockdown restrictions are lifted.
 We’ve had more requests on social media to open in Manchester than any other city in the UK, and it’s truly a pleasure to honour those requests and to finally make it happen.
 We’re really excited about this, and we can’t wait to welcome you through our doors.”

 [Featured image: Purezza]